This post has been updated for 2015/ 2016. Some links are affiliate.

-I don’t claim to be a Disney aficionado; I’ve been to Walt Disney World once in my life- and that was at the invitation of WDW.
-That single experience showed me that Disney is in the business of providing magical experiences.
+I don’t claim to be a Disney aficionado; I’ve been to Walt Disney World twice in my life – once was for a foodie tour, the other we camped at Fort Wilderness.
+Those trips showed me that Disney is in the business of providing magical experiences.
 A few years ago I started noticing the Adventures by Disney- trips around the world with the magic of Disney.
-When I saw that an Ireland Family Vacation was one of their offerings, I had to look a bit deeper.
+When I saw that Disney offered an Ireland Adventure, I had to look a bit deeper.

 What an Ireland Family Vacation by Disney Includes- and What It Doesn’t

-The Ireland Family Vacation is 8 days and 7 nights.
+Disney’s Ireland itinerary is 8 days and 7 nights.
 You will lodge in two very nice hotels and one castle.
 Breakfast is provided daily, as are some lunches and dinners.
 Child care is provided one evening.
 As this is a tour you will be driven by motor coach to your scheduled destinations, as well as picked up at the airport.
-But, as I said earlier, Disney provides magical experiences and they have many lined up including lunch in the private dining room at the Guinness Storehouse, Irish dance lessons in Killarney, a cruise on Lough Leane with a seanachaí (Irish for storyteller), an adults only dinner at Dromoland Castle, a visit to a working Irish farm and a farewell feast with an Irish balladeer.
+But, as I said earlier, Disney provides magical experiences and they have many lined up including lunch in the private dining room at the Guinness Storehouse, a ghost walk in Killarney, a Medieval banquet (probably at Knappogue Castle), an adults only dinner at Dromoland Castle, a visit to a working Irish farm and a farewell feast with performances by local musicians.

-Prices for an Ireland Vacation by Disney range from $3,869 – $4,419 for adults and $3,479 – $3,989 for children.
+Prices for an Ireland Vacation by Disney begin at $5,059 for adults and $4799 for children (2016 pricing).
 Children must be 4 years of age for this adventure and suggested minimum age is 6.
 This is a land only package; airfare is not included.

 Compare a Do It Yourself Irish Family Vacation to Disney’s Ireland Family Vacation